 - Confirmation bias is where we ignore information that contradicts our existing beliefs.

-- We also seek our information that re-enforces our beliefs.
+- We also seek out information that re-enforces our beliefs.

 - Confirmation bias is partially driven by ego.
-Nobody likes to be wrong after believing is something after so long.
+Nobody likes to be wrong after believing in something for so long.

 How this creates Confirmation Bias